jbirnick/jbirnick.github.io/content/_index.md

   * algebraic and elliptic curves
   * $p$-adics, and analogs for (complex-)analytic notions over them
   * some algebraic geometry, like Galois Theory of schemes yielding a relation between Galois groups and fundamental groups
-  * (modular/automorphic forms, Galois representations, their relation to algebraic/geometric objects, noncommutative geometry, quaternion algebras)
+  * (automorphic forms, Galois representations, their relation to algebraic/geometric objects, noncommutative geometry, quaternion algebras)
   * computational aspects of all the previous and computer algebra
 - the language(s) of mathematics and computer science
   * applying category theory to commputer science, data science, engineering, logic, and other sciences
   * interactive proof assistants and automatic theorem proving, as well as formal verification of software, and combining computer algebra with formal verification of proofs
 - applied mathematics, optimization, data science
   * probability and statistics
-  * all sorts of optimization, also in combination with probability/statistics
+  * all sorts of (at the time I prefer continuous) optimization, also in combination with probability/statistics
   * machine learning
 - artificial intelligence